Hans Conrad Leipelt: Arrest and death

 After the execution of Sophie and Hans Scholl and Christoph Probst on 22 February 1943, Leipelt received a copy of the sixth leaflet of the White Rose later in February.
 Together with Marie-Luise Jahn, he used a typewriter to make copies which he brought to Hamburg in April 1943 and distributed to his family and his friends.
 They added the addendum: "And their spirit lives on anyway!", in honour of their friends.

 In late autumn 1943, Leipelt and Jahn were denounced for collecting money for the widow of the executed Professor Kurt Huber, and were arrested along with 19 other activists.
 Hans Leipelt was sentenced to death on 13 October 1944 in Donauwörth by the Volksgerichtshof accused of being a traitor for listening to foreign broadcasters, the destruction of military forces and harbouring "enemy favouritism".
-Jahn was given a 12-year labour prison (Zuchthaus) sentence.
+Jahn was given a 12-year labour prison sentence.
 Hans Leipelt was executed by guillotine on 29 January 1945 in Stadelheim Prison.
-Leipelt was buried in the cemetery in Perlacher Forest.

 Leipelt's friend Karl Ludwig Schneider survived the war, and died in 1981.